thomasdefise/OSCP_Resources/Enumeration/Network101.md

 ### DNS Server

--> You can change your host file /etc/resolv.conf
+-> You can change your host file /etc/resolv.conf, this may reveal VHOST

 ### SSH